-Remind the group of norms and note differences in virtual versus in-person sessions.

-- Possible Norms: - " Focus and engage - " Equity of voice - " Assume good will - " Trust the process - " Prioritize agenda goals and limit on-screen distractions (email, chat, internet notifications, etc.) - Provide the group with a brief overview of the process and assign roles. - a.
-Consider your group.
-Do they know each other well?
-If so, sharing out with the whole group can work well. - b.
-For a newly convened group, consider small group or elbow partner discussions. - Review the definitions of implementation levels and invite each participant to skim the entire document while previewing the flow of the session. - Preview the following Guiding Questions that will be used in the session or adapt as appropriate.
-If your district has a mission or statement of values, consider using that in addition to the questions. - a.
+- Remind the group of the norms and note differences in virtual versus in-person sessions.
+Possible norms for consideration: - " Focus and engage - " Equity of voice - " Assume good will - " Trust the process - " Prioritize agenda goals and limit on-screen distractions (email, chat, internet notifications, etc.) - Review definitions of implementation levels and invite each participant to skim the entire document while previewing the flow of the session. - Assign roles (i.e., timekeeper and recorder on screen) - Preview the following Guiding Questions or adapt as appropriate.
+If your district has a mission or statement of values, consider consulting that in addition to these questions. - a.
 How does this action address the immediate needs of our most impacted community members? - b.
 Will this action, plan, or process positively address inequities in our district? - c.
 Who is not present in this planning session who is directly impacted by the possible actions, and how can they be consulted/included in implementation?